Controllable Data Generation by Deep Learning: A Review: Techniques for Controllable Deep Data Generation

-Controllable transformation from source data aims to transform from the data in the source domain to the data in the target domain while preserving target properties~\citep{guo2022graph}.
-Depending on whether the desired values of the properties are prefixed or steerable by the users, controllable transformation from source data can be classified into two categories: (1) \textit{Fixed transformation} only allows the source data to be transformed into the data with predefined value (or value change) of properties that are prefixed during model training.
+Depending on whether the desired values of the properties are prefixed or steerable by the users, as presented in Fig.~\ref{fig:transformation}, controllable transformation from source data can be classified into two categories: (1) \textit{fixed transformation} only allows the source data to be transformed into the data with predefined value (or value change) of properties that are prefixed during model training.
 For instance, one may train an image translator for daytime-to-nighttime transformation, so that it can only transfer daytime scenery into its nighttime view.
-By contrast, (2) \textit{Steerable transformation} enables users to input desired values (or value changes) of properties for guiding data transformation.
+By contrast, (2) \textit{steerable transformation} enables users to input desired values (or value changes) of properties for guiding data transformation.
 For example, using steerable scenery-image transformation models, the model may take time (e.g., 1:25 pm) as the input from the user and then generate the scenery at that specified time based on the source scenery image.

-Furthermore, steerable transformation potentially may stay more interpretable, given that the control signal is explicitly fed into the model along with the source data during the generation process.
+Steerable transformation may stay more interpretable, given that the control signal is explicitly fed into the model along with the source data during the generation process.
 By contrast, the fixed transformation handles the control signal in an implicit way, in that it takes only the source data as the input and instead learns the control signal during the training process.
 Nevertheless, the more flexible controlling ability is normally achieved at the cost of a more complex model structure to enable the properties to interact with the generator.

-\subsubsection{Fixed transformation}
+\subsubsection{Fixed Transformation}

+\\ Approaches for fixed transformation, as shown in Fig.~\ref{fig:transformation} (1), can be divided into two categories based on domains of the source data and the target data: (a) \textit{single-modality transformation} conducts property-controllable data transformation within the same modality, such as image-to-image, text-to-text, graph-to-graph, etc.; and (b) \textit{cross-modality transformation} translates the data from source modality to the data in another modality while controlling its properties.
+For example, one may transform text to audio while controlling the emotion expressed in the generated audio.